Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 The melody is kind of around #C5 ending a lot of strong notes on the #C5 which is the fifth in the minor scale.
 I don't know if this is a common technique to ground melodies but it does indeed ground the melody and also it doesn't feel super stale since the #C ends on different bass notes all the time.
 And it's also cool since we also land on notes close to it but different so it's a cool contrast and gives freshness.
 For the rest there is a lot of thirds landing and then landing from there to the root of the next chord which is a typical V-I cadence sequence.
 There is a lot of V-I in there.
 Gotta investigate a bit more.

+And also the thing about the melody using thirds and roots.
+Again usually upper (and louder) part is really indicative of the mood and stableness of the harmony.
+So here the third on more dominant chords which leads into root notes which is very stable.

 ## Au5 dubstep
 - https://www.youtube.com/watch?v=oLBqmi0ot_g